thebentobot/bentoTS/README.md

 * A [PostgreSQL](https://www.postgresql.org/) Database
 * [Docker](https://www.docker.com/) if you want to deploy it with Docker
 * [LastFM](https://www.last.fm/api), [Spotify](https://developer.spotify.com/documentation/web-api/), [Tenor](https://tenor.com/gifapi/documentation) and [OpenWeather](https://openweathermap.org/api) API keys.
+* An Instagram sessionid and 5 proxy addresses if you are using it longterm.

 ### Installing the server side of Bento 🍱